fpc/FPCProjects/cnocASN1/readme.md

 parse a BER-encoded stream, and show it's contents.
 It is also able to encode-the stream again and output it to file.
 (Useless, but.. hey... it's an example)
-It is possible to run the with and without the universal classes.
+It is possible to run the example with and without the universal classes.

 More information about ASN.1, BER and DER
 ------------